fmeringdal/covert/README.md

 ## What

-Covert is a secrets management solution written in Rust, mostly a rewrite of [HashiCorp Vault](https://github.com/hashicorp/vault).
+Covert is a (experimental) secrets management solution written in Rust, mostly a rewrite of [HashiCorp Vault](https://github.com/hashicorp/vault).

 ## Getting started